 How often do developers reject an offer?

 Not too often.
 In Ukraine developers are indeed spoilt for choice – there is an ongoing competition among companies for tech minds.
 Some developers use the offers as a level for getting promoted in their current job.
 It’s important to identify and weed out those who are likely to act this way during the first stages of the recruitment process.
-Thus, the percentage of such lower than one of those who reject the offer after working several weeks on the client’s project.
-The reasons vary – from failed expectations concerning tech stack to not fitting the company’s culture.
+Thus, the percentage of such is lower than one of those who reject the offer after working several weeks on the client’s project.
+The reasons vary – from failed expectations concerning the tech stack to not fitting the company’s culture.

 What about employee retention?

 In our experience, 2 years and longer, given that the developer’s career ambitions are sustained and they like the project.
 More often, the initial hires stay throughout the project.
-If a developer joined at the beginning, there is a 70% chance of them to stay till finish.
-There are also other factors that should be considered on the side of the vendor: office location, motivation, and generally keeping up with what other companies may offer?
+If a developer joined at the beginning, there is a 70% chance of them staying till the finish.
+There are also other factors that should be considered on the side of the vendor: office location, motivation, and generally keeping up with what other companies may offer.

 What requirements complicate the candidate searching process?

 - Time shifts with the USA.
 The geographic location leaves a small number of cross-over hours to be in synch with US teams, especially with teams from California.
 It’s practically impossible to set up a large team that would work early morning or night shifts.

 - Languages proficiency.
-While most developers master English at a decent level, tech specialists with knowledge of other languages, be it German, French, Japanese, are hard to come by.
+While most developers master English at a decent level, tech specialists with knowledge of other languages, be it German, French, or Japanese, are hard to come by.